ZY-3A (Zi Yuan-3A)

 5) The design life of the mission is 5 years.

 The spacecraft is composed of a service module and a payload module.
-The service module provides supporting functions to the spacecraft such as structure and mechanisms, power generation, control and pointing services, data management subsystem, temperature maintenance, propulsion subsystem, and TT&C (Tracking Telemetry and Command) services.
+The service module provides support functions to the spacecraft such as structure and mechanisms, power generation, control and pointing services, data management subsystem, temperature maintenance, propulsion subsystem, and TT&C (Tracking Telemetry and Command) services.
 The payload module includes the sensor complement, the DTS (Data Transmission System), and the image data recording system.
 The three-line array camera is mounted on top of the spacecraft payload module, pointing toward Earth, as shown in Figures 1 and 3.

 The ZY-3 (Zi-Yuan 3) satellite was designed and constructed by CAST/BISSE (China's Academy of Space Technology)/Beijing Institute of Spacecraft System Engineering) for the Chinese Ministry of Land and Resources (MLR), using a modified ZY-2 platform.
 The spacecraft is 3-axis stabilized.
-The ADCS (Attitude Determination and Control Subsystem) provides a high agility for the spacecraft providing a pointing range in cross-track of ±32º.
+The ADCS (Attitude Determination and Control Subsystem) provides high agility for the spacecraft providing a pointing range in cross-track of ±32º.
 The pointing accuracy is ≤ 0.1º (triaxial, 3σ), the stability is ≤ 5 x10-4 º/s, and the drift angle correction accuracy is ≤ 0.1º (3σ, correction based on nadir camera).

-DTS (Data Transmission System): The DTS is composed of the data processing system and the data transmission channel to ground, which is equipped with two data transmission channels of 450 Mbit/s.
+DTS (Data Transmission System): The DTS is composed of the data processing system and the data transmission channel to the ground, which is equipped with two data transmission channels of 450 Mbit/s.
 The three-line array camera adopts two selective compression ratios of either 2:1 or 4:1, while the multispectral camera adopts lossless compression.

-The image recording subsystem is equipped with two solid state recorders with 500 Gbit to record image data and original attitude measurement data.
+The image recording subsystem is equipped with two solid-state recorders with 500 Gbit to record image data and original attitude measurement data.
 The DTS antenna subsystem is composed of two mechanical spot-beam antennas and the servo controller to transmit onboard data to the ground receiving station.

 Spacecraft launch mass